oshablue/dacqman/README.md

 ### Revisions

+- **0.0.18**
+  - add draft of popout separate (child) window for the multi-waveform graphs
+  - update further handling of graphs and charts for data destinations and divvy-ing up for RS8 vs RS104 vs DL0100A1 hardwares for example
+  - store some collapsible states between launches

 - **0.0.17** - bumped from 16 with the updates that set up either RS8 (HDL-0108-RSCPT) or the RS104 (HDL-0104-RS104) based on the hardwares.json and switches between driver interfaces depending (11/3/22)

 - **0.0.15** - alpha